How to Get a Protective Garments & Vests Trading License in Dubai

 Dubai's re-export advantage is particularly relevant here.
 The emirate handles the majority of the region's trade flows and serves as a natural distribution gateway to Africa, South Asia, and the broader Middle East.
 Activity Code 4771.89 covers trading in protective garments, safety vests, high-visibility clothing, and related PPE, making it a broad and commercially versatile classification for businesses entering this sector.

-The Protective Garments and Vests Trading Licence is issued as a Trading Licence under Category: Trading, with Activity Code 4771.89, through the Dubai South Business Hub Free Zone authority.
-The licence permits the import, export, re-export, and local distribution of protective garments, safety vests, high-visibility apparel, and associated personal protective equipment.
+The Protective Garments and Vests Trading License is issued as a Trading License under Category: Trading, with Activity Code 4771.89, through the Dubai South Business Hub Free Zone authority.
+The license permits the import, export, re-export, and local distribution of protective garments, safety vests, high-visibility apparel, and associated personal protective equipment.

 Manufacturers' agents representing international PPE brands in the MENA region